Local agencies prepare for spike in abuse cases

 Agency leaders said it’s not a coincidence the increase coincides with the start of public gathering restrictions related to COVID-19.

-Douglas C.A.R.E.S. — which stands for Child Abuse and Response evaluation services — does forensic interviews and medical exams on children where different types of sexual and physical abuse are suspected.
+Douglas Child Abuse Response and Evaluation Services does forensic interviews and medical exams on children where different types of sexual and physical abuse are suspected.
 It also assesses all children who come into the care of the Department of Human Services.

-Mike Nores, executive director for C.A.R.E.S., said the agency averaged about 15 cases each week in the last three months.
-Nores said 218 children were seen and this fiscal year, which ends June 30, he expects the agency will have seen about 275 cases — nearly a 21% increase compared to the previous fiscal year.
+Mike Nores, executive director for Douglas CARES, said the agency averaged about 15 cases each week in the last three months.
+Nores said 218 children were seen and this fiscal year, which ends June 30.
+He expects the agency will have seen about 275 cases — nearly a 21% increase compared to the previous fiscal year.

 “We expect when (COVID-19 restrictions) open up more, we’re going to see a huge influx in cases,” Nores said.